 Dr Collette Bromhead, Chief Executive email@example.com

 Collette is a clinical scientist with 20 years’ health sector leadership and academic experience.
 She comes to NZORD from Massey University where her research has focused on improving the performance and accessibility of genomic tests.
 Collette has a strong background in health advocacy and has held multiple advisory roles for the Ministry of Health.
 With a career that bridges both the sciences and clinical medicine, Collette enjoys bringing ideas from these fields together to increase the understanding of patients, clinicians and colleagues.
-She is very excited to be joining NZORD and looks forward to working with the team to continue growing and strengthening the organisation for the benefit of all stakeholders.

 Ben Chapman, Webmaster firstname.lastname@example.org